 - 1. Each group will establish group norms in their first group session.
 These will include such issues as ways to deal with lateness, missed work, assignment of topics, role and selection of chairperson, use of agendas and other issues. - 2.
-The last 15 minutes of each scheduled group session will be devoted to evaluating group process (debriefing). - 3.
 All group members are responsible for contributing to effective group dynamics.
 If problems arise, then the group must decide how to resolve difficulties in order that the work of the group is not impaired.
-In cases where an individual student violates the BCIT Student Conduct Policy, the tutor and Year 2 coordinator will meet with the student individually.
+If a group member is not adhering to the Group Norms then this will be discussed within the group so that the problem can be resolved. - 3.
+The last 15 minutes of each scheduled group session will be devoted to evaluating group process (debriefing).